Child | Hypnosis | hypnotherapy | wellbeing blog | new empowered you | olga willemsen

 I love working with children because they change so easily and because their whole life becomes more favorable, happier, and more successful.

-And in this post, I will share with you some of my knowledge and experience of working with children.
+In this post, I will share with you some of my knowledge and experience with hypnosis for children.

-Every child grows up under the influence of their environment and their parents in the first place.
-And every child forms certain beliefs and automatic behaviors in order to adapt to that environment.
+Every child grows up under the influence of their environment and, primarily, their parents.
+And every child forms certain beliefs and automatic behaviors to adapt to that environment.

-Every parent knows that it is often not easy to understand the personal needs of the child and to behave or act adequately.
-Children themselves have neither a good understanding of their emotions and feelings nor the proper language to explain them.
-So, all kinds of misunderstandings and misinterpretations can happen.
+Every parent knows that it is often not easy to understand a child’s personal needs and to behave or act adequately.
+Children themselves lack a proper understanding of their emotions and feelings, as well as adequate language to express them.
+Therefore, various misunderstandings and misinterpretations can occur.

-Also, every parent even with the best intentions and knowledge can make mistakes in bringing up their own child.
-But those misunderstandings and errors can lead to child behavioral adaptations which may sooner or later cause problems.
+Additionally, every parent, even with the best intentions and knowledge, can make mistakes in raising their own child.
+However, those misunderstandings and errors can lead to behavioral adaptations in children, which may cause problems sooner or later.

-Furthermore, we cannot prevent certain happenings in our lives that will definitely negatively influence the child like a divorce, illness or death of a close one, accidents, or something else.
-Unfortunately, child abuse happens too often too.
+Furthermore, we cannot prevent certain happenings in our lives that will definitely negatively influence the child, like a divorce, illness, or death of a close one, accidents, or something else.
+Unfortunately, child abuse happens often, too.

-If any issues occur, it is important to work with children as early as possible.
+If any issues arise, it is essential to address them with children as early as possible.

-Children are amazing hypnotic subjects and there are a couple of reasons for that.
+Children are excellent subjects for hypnosis, and there are several reasons for that.

 Their rational mind is less critical and less dominant than the mind of adults.
 And thus it is far more open to new, positive suggestions.

 One more reason why hypnotherapy works especially effectively for children is the incredible ability of a child’s brain to change (neural plasticity).
-You are probably aware that children learn fast and develop skills effortlessly, like learning languages and others.
-This same ability makes it possible for a child to change and heal fast when applying hypnotherapy.
+You are probably aware that children learn fast and develop skills effortlessly, like learning languages and other skills.
+This same ability makes it possible for a child to change and heal quickly when applying hypnotherapy.

 How do you hypnotize a child?